-An individual may not compete against her/himself in the same division/category (i.e., two Group Stunt teams).
+An individual may not compete against her/himself in the same division/category (i.e. two Group Stunt teams).
 An individual may not represent more than one school at any given event.
 An individual may not participate on two teams within the same category type and/or divisions within a category when separated by size, stunt/tumbling/technical limitations, squad level or All-Girl and Co-Ed.
-For example, 1) Small and Large Varsity Show Cheer divisions 2) Show Cheer Novice and Show Cheer Advanced categories 3) JV Cheer and Varsity Cheer division 4) All-Girl Show and Co-Ed Show Cheer 5) JV Song/Pom and Varsity Song/Pom division].
+For example, 1) Small and Large Jr. High Show Cheer divisions 2) Jr. Show Cheer Novice and Show Cheer Advanced categories 3) Jr. Show Cheer Novice and Elementary Show Cheer Novice.
 The penalty for this violation will be disqualification of one of the routines.